-(1) Due to its date of publication, certain of the information contained in this table is more current than certain of the information contained in the Annual Financial Report of Los Angeles World Airports (Department of Airports of the City of Los Angeles, California) Los Angeles International Airport for the Fiscal Years ended June 30, 2019 and June 30, 2018.
+(1) Due to its date of publication, certain of the information contained in this table is more current than certain of the information contained in the Annual Financial Report of Los Angeles World Airports (Department of Airports of the City of Los Angeles, California) Los Angeles International Airport for the Fiscal Years ended June 30, 2019 and June 30, 2018 Years and for the last six calendar months of calendar year 2018 and 2019 and for the first five calendar months of calendar year 2019 and 2020.

 See "CERTAIN INVESTMENT CONSIDERATIONS" for discussion of some factors that may impact future aviation activity at LAX.
-See "USE OF AIRPORT FACILITIES" and APPENDIX A - "REPORT OF THE AIRPORT CONSULTANT - AIRLINE TRAFFIC AND ECONOMIC ANALYSES - KEY FACTORS AFFECTING FUTURE AIRLINE TRAFFIC," for a discussion of the impact of aviation activity on revenues generated at LAX.
+See "USE OF AIRPORT FACILITIES" and APPENDIX A - "LETTER REPORT OF THE AIRPORT CONSULTANT - AIRLINE TRAFFIC AND ECONOMIC ANALYSES - KEY FACTORS AFFECTING FUTURE AIRLINE TRAFFIC," for a discussion of the impact of aviation activity on revenues generated at LAX.